 CARRY = AB + BY + AY = Y(A+B) + AB

 Full Adder using Half Adder

 Quite similar to the half adder, a half subtractor subtracts two 1-bit binary numbers to give two outputs, difference and borrow.
-Since it neglects any borrow inputs and essentially performs half the function of a subtractor it is known as the half subtractor.
-Let’s write the truth table based on this information and general boolean subtraction logic.
+Since it neglects any borrow inputs and essentially performs half the function of a subtractor, it is known as the half subtractor.
+Let’s write the truth table based on this information and general binary subtraction rules.

 0 – 0 = 0